diogoferreirapinto/taikai-docs/docs/organizer/challenge-visibility.md

 - **Public:** the challenge is visible to the public audience;
 - **Private:** the challenge will not be visible publicly and just is visible to participants, backers, mentors, and authorized persons.

-On the advanced page of the challenge, you find the **"challenge visibility"** section where you can edit if the challenge goes public or private.
+On the advanced page of the challenge (challenge > settings > advanced), you find the **"challenge visibility"** section where you can edit if the challenge goes public or private.

 ## Public Challenges